-As mentioned before the Kasbah is the original landmark which was built after it was founded in 1471 and nowadays it acts as an art gallery and museum!
+As mentioned before the Kasbah is the original landmark that was built after it was founded in 1471 and nowadays it acts as an art gallery and museum!

 At 60MAD (£5) a ticket it’s not really worth a visit for the museum alone, but what is worth your money is the view from the top of the fort itself.

 Shop your heart out in the Bazaars

-Here they have plenty of boutiques selling all things such as textiles, spices, clothes, carpets, handicrafts, art, aromatherapy, slippers, leather all the way down to your typical touristy shops selling the regular fare.
+Here they have plenty of boutiques selling all things such as textiles, spices, clothes, carpets, handicrafts, art, aromatherapy, slippers, and leather all the way down to your typical touristy shops selling the regular fare.
 I personally loved shopping here as there was no hard sale.

 There is literally no end of shops in the most unlikely corners, so make sure you leave enough time to explore!